Skip to main content

 Subscribe to balance updates

 The following example assumes an authenticated WebSocket session.
-See WebSocket Quickstart — Authenticate for private channels for the full authentication flow.
-Without authentication, the subscription request is rejected.
+Private channels require authorization before subscribing — see WebSocket Quickstart — Authenticate for private channels for the full authentication flow.
+Subscribing to a private channel without authorization fails with an authorization error — check the error field on the subscription response.

 import json, websockets, asyncio